History of Innovation

 2010 Our Occupational Therapy program connects Columbia University interns with clients transitioning from homelessness to permanent, independent living.

-2011 We open Fletcher Residence, one of the first eco-friendly supportive housing facilities, in the Bronx.
+2011 We open Fletcher Residence, one of the first eco-friendly transitional housing facilities, in the Bronx.

 2012 CareVan and Lifeline, two new medical vans, expand our capacity to deliver healthcare.